openzipkin/brave/brave-impl/README.md

 ![Client and ServerTracer usage.](https://raw.github.com/wiki/kristofa/brave/brave-client-servertracer-usage.png)

-The sequence diagram shows a service the executes a request to another service.
+The sequence diagram shows a service that executes a request to another service.
 It shows interaction with the brave Client- , ServerTracer and SpanCollector.

 The actions taking place in both services are also indicated by the coloured boxes.
 The